 Viewpoint is the colourful and entertaining magazine of the BSHS.
 Launched in its present form in 2006, it appears as an A4-format publication aimed at a broad readership, featuring articles, opinions, reviews and interviews addressing the history of science, technology and medicine, and drawing on the Society’s Outreach and Education activities.
 Viewpoint is published three times a year, in February, June and October.

-All contributions and correspondence should be sent to the Editor, Alice White, School of History, University of Kent, Canterbury, CT2 7NX, UK, or to [email protected].
+All contributions and correspondence should be sent to the Editor, Alice White, School of History, University of Kent, Canterbury, CT2 7NX, UK, or to email@example.com.
 Electronic communication is preferred.
-The deadline for the February 2015 issue is 15th December 2014.
 Instructions for contributors can be found in pdf here.

 Enquiries about circulation, including subscription requests, should be sent to the BSHS Executive Secretary (see contacts).
 Viewpoint is free to all BSHS members and is priced at £12.00 per year (three issues) for non-members based in the UK and £17 a year for overseas non members.